 For resistivity, isolated high or low readings (noise spikes sometimes caused by a false contact) can be replaced by the mean reading.
 The technique is particularly susceptible to geological variations which may be reduced by the application of a uniform high pass filter.
 Weak anomalies may be highlighted by the application of a gaussian low pass filter and the data smoothed by interpolation,

-Geophysical survey reports are prepared by Liz Caldwell PIFA, and include information about the processing sequence of the raw data, detailed graphics of the survey plot and interpretation, and a data disc with a full electronic version of the report.
+Reports Geophysical survey reports are prepared by Liz Caldwell PIFA, and include information about the processing sequence of the raw data, detailed graphics of the survey plot and interpretation, and a data disc with a full electronic version of the report.